Terms to Know:

 Understanding the Potential Risks of APIs

 The downside of publicly available web APIs is that they can potentially pose great risk to API providers.
 By design, APIs give outsiders access to your data: behind every API, there is an endpoint—the server (and its supporting databases) that responds to API requests (see Figure 1).
 In terms of potential vulnerabilityA vulnerability is an inherent weakness in a system (hardware or software) that an attacker can potentially exploit.
 Vulnerabilities exist in every system; “zero-day” vulnerabilities are those that have not yet been discovered., an API endpoint is similar to any Internet-facing web server; the more free and open access the public has to a resource, the greater the potential threat from malicious actors.
 The difference is that many websites at least employ some type of access control, requiring authorized users to log in.
 One problem with some APIs, as we’ll see shortly, is that they provide weak access control and, in some cases, none at all.
-With APIs becoming foundational to modern app development, the attack surfaceAttack surface refers to all avenues of entry through which an attacker could potentially gain unauthorized access to a network, system, program, application, or device.
-Using a physical analogy, a building with five well-secured entry points (doors, windows) has a much smaller attack surface than one with 50 poorly secured entry points. is continually increasing.
+With APIs becoming foundational to modern app development, the attack surfaceAttack surface refers to all entry points through which an attacker could potentially gain unauthorized access to a network or system to extract or enter data or to carry out other malicious activities. is continually increasing.
 Gartner estimates that “by 2022, API abuses will move from infrequent to the most frequent attack vectorThe path available and means by which an attacker can gain unauthorized access to a network, system, program, application, or device for malicious purposes., resulting in data breaches for enterprise web applications.”1

 In worst case, it’s not just your data that is potentially at risk but also your infrastructure.
 By exploiting a vulnerable API, attackers can gain access to your network using one kind of attack.
 If they’re able to escalate privileges, they can then pivot to other types of attacks and gain a foothold in the network.
 The right attack—often a multi-level attack—could potentially lead to your organization’s most sensitive data being compromised, whether it’s personally identifiable information (PII) or intellectual property (IP).